 Nevada law permits a company to indemnify its directors and officers, except for any act of dishonesty.
 The Company has provided in its articles of incorporation and bylaws for the indemnification of its officers and directors against expenses, judgments, fines and amounts paid in settlement actually and reasonably necessarily incurred in connection with the defense of any action, suit or proceeding in which they are a party by reason of their status as an officer or director, provided they acted in good faith and in a manner reasonably believed to be in or not opposed to the best interests of the Corporation and, with respect to any criminal action or proceeding, without reasonable cause to believe their conduct was unlawful.
-We also expect to enter into customary indemnification agreements with each of our directors that provide them, in general, with customary indemnification in connection with their service to us or on our behalf.
+We also expect to enter into customary indemnification in connection with their service to us or on our behalf.
 We also maintain officers' and directors' liability insurance that insures against liabilities that our officers and directors may incur in such capacities.